Surrey Heath Neighbourhood Watch Support Group needs your help as we are completely run by people like you volunteering their time and effort.

 Join the Support Group

-We are all volunteers supporting Surrey Police in reducing crime to make Surrey Heath a safer place to live and work.
+We are all volunteers supporting Surrey Police to reduce crime and make Surrey Heath a safer place to live and work

 - We have 355 Watches in local roads covering approximately 9300 houses